-Other external areas to aid children's learning include a Sensory Garden, and raised flowerbeds for children to grow their own flowers and vegetables.
-There is a large hard-surface play space and an extensive playing field complete with a Trim Trail.
+Other external areas to aid children's learning include an Outdoor Stage, and raised flowerbeds for children to grow their own flowers and vegetables.
+There is a large hard-surface play space and an extensive playing field complete with a Trim Trail and Tyre Park.
 We also have an outdoor heated swimming pool which is open to the community during the summer holidays.
+Most recently we have added a Spiritual Garden to the outdoor facilities.
+This gives pupils, who would like a bit of quiet time to reflect upon life and shelter from the hubbub of the playground, a place to go.